 Our last stop was the Hohensalzburg Fortress

 .
+If you want to know what to do in Salzburg, you absolutely need to see this place.
 This place is the oldest fully preserved fortress in central Europe and is at the top of a huge hill.
 You can walk to the top, but the funicular railway is fully wheelchair accessible and offers some spectacular views of the city on your way up.
 It’s a short ride to the top and once you’re there it’s breathtaking.
 The views over the city of Salzburg were unlike anything I have seen before.
 You can see the Alps on one side and the city on the other.
 It is not accessible to go inside the fortress, but with views like this I didn’t care a bit.
 We spent a while soaking it all in before getting back on the funicular and making our way down to the train station to go back to Munich.

 Salzburg was a totally unexpected trip for me, but ended up being one of my favorite places ever.
 Salzburg in a wheelchair is small enough for a day trip, but so beautiful that I want to go back and stay for a month (but I’d settle for just a week if you’re paying).
+Hopefully now you know what to do in Salzburg during your next visit!
 Whether you are a Sound of Music fan or not, go visit Salzburg!
 You’ll love it.